StuttgarterDotNet/contextual-encoders/README.md

 For example, [Agglomerative Clustering](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.AgglomerativeClustering.html) techniques do not require euclidean vectors, they can use the distance matrix directly.

-So far, build-in support for graph-based context is provided.
+So far, build-in support for tree-based context is provided.

 ## Notice
 The [Preprocessing](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.preprocessing) module from scikit-learn offers multiple encoders for categorical variables.